ViralTexts/vrt-clusters/clusters/East_St._Louis_-_The_Appeal_July_21,_1917.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ement in all our hearts; God help us.

-The National Evangelistic Alliance of America has appealed to President
-Wilson that flags on public buildings be at half-mast on Sunday, July
+buildings be at half-mast on Sunday, July
 29th, in memory of persons who lost their lives in the East St. Louis
 riots.